mlpack/blog/doc/tutorials/Udit2014Week07.md

+@brief Implementation of Multi-Class Adaboost Algorithm - Week 7 + 8 + 9
+@author Udit Saxena
-Title: Implementation of Multi-Class Adaboost Algorithm: Week 7, 8 and 9 Highlights
+@page Udit2015WeekSevenEightNine Implementation of Multi-Class Adaboost Algorithm - Week 7 + 8 + 9
-Date: 2014-07-20 22:30:00
+@date 2014-07-20 22:30:00

-Tags: gsoc, adaboost, perceptron, code review, decision stump
-Author: Udit Saxena
+@section Udit2015WeekSevenEightNine Implementation of Multi-Class Adaboost Algorithm - Week 7 + 8 + 9

 Woah !
 It's been a while.
 A lot of updates to follow.